ay-emma/countries_app/README.md

 ## Features Currently supported

-- View all countries
+- View all sorted list of countries
 - Theme mode switch
 - Localization filter
-- View a country detail
+- View a country details
+- Search for a country by name

 ## Getting Started